 #Net Zero #Passive House

-From a traditional farmhouse aesthetic on the street side to a modern aesthetic on the private side with lovely western views to a horse pasture and gardens bounded by mature pine trees, a beautiful new barn, stables, and acres of new orchard.
+This home was designed with a traditional farmhouse aesthetic on the street side which transitions to a modern aesthetic on the private side.
+From the private side of the home there are views to a horse pasture, extensive gardens, mature pine trees, a new barn, stables, and over five acres of new apple orchard.

 1. Superinsulation - an insulated 2x6 load bearing wall with vertical 9-1/2 I-joists filled with densepack cellulose insulation, sheeted with vapour permeable exterior grade gypsum and then wrapped with a a fully taped and sealed WRB, rain screen and then board and batten cladding the exterior walls are an effective R45, the roof is R90, and the slab R36.